cgeyer/webexcc-console/README.md

 ## CRUD Actions for MongoDB

 The Webex CC Console also includes a wrapper for the four most common database transactions and maps them to the respective MongoDB functions.
-All of them can be easily accessed by using a `POST` request on the `db` path (i.e., `https://<username>.alwaysdata.net/db`) and append the supported function.
-The paths are defined in the `dbrouter.js` file in the `db` folder of the project.
+All of them can be easily accessed by using a `POST` request on the `db` path (i.e., `https://<username>.alwaysdata.net/db`) and appending the respective function.
+The exact paths are defined in the `dbrouter.js` file in the `db` folder of the project.
 The implementation of the database actions are all implemeted in the `MongoDB.js` file in the same folder.
-Thus, you can easily extended the Webex CC Console by adding more functions supported by MongoDB.
+You can easily extend or modify the current implementation by adaping that file accordingly.
 Please also refer to the official documentation of the [MongoDB node.js drivers](https://www.mongodb.com/docs/drivers/node/current/) for further information.

 ### Create Document / `db/create`